 Where?
 Currently, these circles take place on line via Zoom.
 In non-COVID times there will be an in-person circle held in Vancouver once a month.
 Stay tuned!

 When?
-Teshuvah circles happen on the third Thursday of every month at 7:00 pm till 9:00 pm Pacific time.
+Teshuvah circles happen on the second Thursday of every month at 7:00 pm till 9:00 pm Pacific time.

 Cost?
 Currently free of charge.